The Police - Ghost in the Machine

 The Police – Ghost in the Machine: Music We Love

-In the late-70’s and early-80’s, the 3-man British trio – Sting (lead vocals, bass guitar), Andy Summers (guitar, vocals) and Stewart Copeland (drums, vocals, percussion) – topped the charts with a unique brand of rock combining punk, jazz, and reggae influences.
+In the late-70’s and early-80’s, the British trio – Sting (lead vocals, bass guitar), Andy Summers (guitar, vocals) and Stewart Copeland (drums, vocals, percussion) – topped the charts with a unique brand of rock combining punk, jazz, and reggae influences.

 I, like just about everyone else, was hooked.
 In particular, I was hooked on the group’s 1981 release, Ghost in the Machine.
+A big part of the attraction foo me: the distinctly Caribbean vibes running throughout the album.

-In the 1970’s, Montserrat ranked among the most desired Caribbean playgrounds for UK vacationers, especially well-to-do folks like Sir George Martin.
 Who’s he?
-Oh, just the guy who signed The Beatles to a record deal with EMI in 1962 and produced all their albums until they disbanded in 1970.
-Yeah, he deserves a royal title or 2.
+Oh, just the guy who signed The Beatles to a record deal with EMI in 1962.
+He’s also the guy who produced all of their albums until they disbanded in 1970.
+Yeah, he deserves a royal title or two.

 The band’s experience in Montserrat must’ve been great because they returned a few years later to record their biggest hit record, Synchronicity.

-The recording industry hasn’t returned to Montserrat, but the island’s vacation industry is on the rebound, a fact made clear on the island’s tourism website and in this video.
-The still-active volcano is a big draw for adventure travelers, but if you’re like me then walking in the footsteps of 1 of the world’s greatest bands may warrant a visit as well.
-Until we get the chance, at least we can listen to this classic rock album with roots in the Caribbean right here!
+If you’re like me, though, then walking in the footsteps of one of the world’s greatest bands may warrant a visit as well.
+Until we get the chance, at least we can listen to this classic rock album with roots in the Caribbean…

 Last updated by Steve Bennett on .